RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/LoadSpriteSheet.md

 ## Parameters
 `Path`

-:   The file path to load the sprite sheet from, relative to `Data/Sprites/`.
+:   The file path of the spritesheet to load, relative to `Data/Sprites/`.

 ## Return Value
 None.